Cision Reviews 2025: Pros, Cons, & Pricing [Analysis]

 Measure campaign effectiveness with customizable reports that track media pickups, audience reach, engagement metrics, and ROI across multiple channels.

-Despite some issues, many users have loved using Cision’s monitoring tools and credit it with saving them time and helping them stay organized.
+Many users have loved using Cision’s monitoring tools and credit it with saving them time and helping them stay organized.
 Here are a few benefits those who have bought Cision speak to:

-Users appreciate having access to a large, searchable database of media contacts–including journalists, editors, and influencers – making it easier to identify the right people to pitch based on topic, location, or outlet.
+Users appreciate having access to a large, searchable database of media contacts – including journalists, editors, and influencers, making it easier to identify the right people to pitch based on topic, location, or outlet.

 Cision’s media monitoring features allow users to track mentions of their brand, clients, or competitors across online news, print publications, TV, radio, and social media, helping them stay informed and respond quickly.